-Digital transformation is one of the largest buzz words when it comes to companies and the major changes they are making inside their companies.
-It is generally thought of as the change related to the application of digital technology in all aspects of human society.
+Digital transformation is one of the largest buzzwords when it comes to companies and the major changes they are trying to do in their businesses.
+It is generally thought as the change related to the application of digital technology in all aspects of human society.
 It changes the organizational activities, competencies, models, and processes of a business and other organizations to take full advantage of the benefits of digital technologies.
-However, what is not well understood is the enormous impact that digital transformation also has across society in a prioritized and strategic way.
+However, there is no clear comprehension of the enormous impact that digital transformation has across societies.
 Some are now referring to this bold global phenomenon as Corporate Social Responsibility 2.0 and the Fourth Industrial Revolution is accelerating its impact.

 Digital Transformation to Save the Planet

-Although digital transformation is changing companies, it is also having a radical and in many cases unintended impact of also saving the planet.
-Any mention of digital transformation is most often associated with a business context, but it also impacts other sectors, including the government and other organizations involved in handling social problems such as pollution and an aging population, by utilizing the existing and emerging technologies.
+Although digital transformation is changing companies, it also has a radical and unintended impact of saving the planet.
+There is often an association between digital transformation and a business context.
+It also impacts other sectors, including the government and other organizations that handle social problems such as pollution and an aging population.
+It is done by utilizing existing and emerging technologies.

 In other countries, digital transformation aims to impact all aspects of human life.
-Seen in Japan’s Society 5.0, it is the big plan to transform society.
-After carrying out Industry 4.0, which is the digital transformation of manufacturing, Society 5.0 aims to take on the challenges by going even beyond the digitalization of the economy toward the digitalization across all levels of Japanese society and the subsequent digital transformation of society itself.
+Seen in Japan’s Society 5.0 is the big plan to transform the society.
+After carrying out Industry 4.0, which is the digital transformation of manufacturing, Society 5.0 aims to take on the challenges by going even beyond the digitalization of the economy.
+It is moving towards the digitalization across all levels of Japanese society.

 Streamlined business practices due to digitalization will lead to a wide retrenchment of workers.
 At the same time, there will be new jobs which never existed before.
-As an example, internet marketing has created new job titles including social media manager, data analyst, business analyst, WordPress theme developer, search engine optimization specialist and others.
-These are rapidly growing in demand, and the first generation of employees for these positions were largely self-taught.
+As an example, internet marketing has created new job titles including social media manager, data analyst, business analyst, WordPress theme developer, search engine optimization specialist, and others.
+These are rapidly growing in demand, and the first generation of employees for these positions was largely self-taught.
 Nowadays, training for the skills necessary for these jobs are available in schools and online.
-The same will likely happen with drones where new jobs will be created for flying these vehicles.

-To think that digital transformation is limited to the business domain is narrow-minded and short-sighted.
+To think that there is a limitation of digital transformation to the business domain.
+It is narrow-minded and short-sighted.
 Companies that have engaged in digital transformation thought of solutions which were “out of the box.”
 They were not limited to specific problems in a process.
-They thought of the whole system and initiated enterprise wide solutions, including those transformations which are not part of the company.
+They thought of the whole system and initiated enterprise-wide solutions, including those transformations which are not part of the company.
 This is where the non-business aspects of digital transformation come into play.

-Another value is conservation of energy.
+Another value is the conservation of energy.
 Less paper used means less energy spent on paper production.
-Additionally, as companies implement new business processes this automation often creates functions and operations that are streamlined and use less energy on their own.
+Additionally, as companies implement new business processes this automation often streamlines functions and operations.
+They use less energy on their own.
 These include automated workflow of documents from one person to another, or systems that have been implemented to better monitor and control temperatures across a company’s facilities.

 Side effects of digitalization abound.
 With self-driving cars and smart highways, up to a million road fatalities could be prevented every year.
-Other effects may not be too obvious but can be massive once realized.
-It is estimated that full digitalization for circular economy models could open up a windfall of up to $4.5 trillion in growth by 2030.
+The estimate for full digitalization for circular economy models could open up a windfall of up to $4.5 trillion in growth by 2030.
 The opportunity exists but there will be trade-offs.

 Digital technologies have permeated the personal lives of people.
 It introduced evolutions and changes in government and society.
 Technological evolutions and technologies have become part of everyone’s lifestyle, from the use of the cloud, artificial intelligence, mobility, and the Internet of Things.
 They have reshaped the way people think and act, including the way they approach problems and challenges.

 With company growth, there is also the drive to find or create new markets.
 Globalization goes hand in hand with company growth.
 What is different nowadays is growth with a conscience.
 Companies are expanding to new markets and territories but are also taking on the burden of these new markets.
 Newer markets are usually in developing countries where the market is inherently poor.
 In such an environment, social concerns are more important to the mind of the locals.
-They are more concerned with poverty, sanitation, housing, potable water, education and health care.
-The countries themselves are faced with limited resources which have to be meted out between the cost of energy, water quality and pollution.
+They are more concerned with poverty, sanitation, housing, potable water, education, and health care.
+The countries themselves face problems with limited resources which have to be meted out between the cost of energy, water quality, and pollution.

 A company coming from a first world country needs to address these social concerns and help potential customers.
 In so doing, helping others can lead to new opportunities.
 Addressing these issues help the population and in so doing, also help create an environment where the people can buy the company’s products.
 There is a thick bond connecting social responsibility and economic opportunities.
 Digital transformation can help jumpstart the local economy, allowing them to skip some parts of social development.
 These technologies can include solar energy mini-grids, drones for mapping, and cloud computing for studying clean water solutions.